REMEMBER MERCY SHIPS IN YOUR WILL

 To make a bequest you need to have a Will.
 Making a Will is essential, whatever your age.
 If you haven’t made a Will, your money and possessions may not be distributed as you wish.
 You should always seek legal advice to ensure your will is correctly prepared.

 By remembering Mercy Ships in your Will, you can help future generations to see, walk or smile for the first time – and even save lives!
 You can affect whole communities through one of our many development projects.
-Imagine funding a health clinic, safe water supply or a livestock program for an entire village!
+Imagine funding an operation that changes someone’s life forever!

 Anything you can give takes us one step closer to a world where nobody is left to suffer simply because they have no access to health care and other basic necessities.
 This has to be a future worth investing in!